Pnsngltn/keeply/README.md

 **User Experience:**
 - **Instant Feedback**: Real-time updates as user types
 - **Smart Defaults**: Intelligent duration suggestions based on time range
-- **Error Prevention**: Blocks invalid selections before form submission

-#### `static/js/book.js` - Booking Wizard Controller (108 lines)
+#### `static/js/book.js` - Booking Wizard Controller
 Manages the complete client booking process with API integration.
+At first i was just using a multi-step form using javascript to hide or show certain stages of the process.
+But then i read about API endpoints, and realized (with some artificial guidance) that i could use this to make my booking form more robust.

 **Process Management:**
 - **Step-by-Step Navigation**: Controls visibility of booking stages